yhu01/BMS/README.md

 - [Extracted novel class features](https://drive.google.com/file/d/1dSKfO0mMz0KzObXIU930JFbhb7OK1qUU/view?usp=sharing) on miniImageNet, tieredImagenet, cub and cifar-fs .

-- create a 'checkpoint' folder
+- Create a 'checkpoint' folder
 - Untar the downloaded file and move it into the 'checkpoint' folder.